 OPENING STATEMENT OF HON.
-ARLEN SPECTER, A U.S. SENA-TOR FROM THE STATE OF PENNSYLVANIA, CHAIRMAN, SUB-COMMITTEE ON JUVENILE JUSTICE
+ARLEN SPECTER, A U.S. SENA-TOR FROM THE STATE OF PENNSYLVANIA, CHAIRMAN, SUB-COMMITTEE ON JUVENILE JUSTICE the Committee on the Judiciary.

 Senator Specter.
 Good morning, ladies and gentlemen.

-We will now begin this oversight hearing on OJARS, which is in line with the responsibility of the Juvenile Justice Subcommittee of the Committee on the Judiciary.
+We will now begin this oversight hearing on OJARS, which is in line with the responsibility of the Juvenile Justice Subcommittee of the Appropriations Committee hearings.

-At the outset I want to say that the session today is complicated by the fact that there is a meeting of the Appropriations Commit-tee which was scheduled after this hearing had been set.
+At the outset I want to say that the session today is complicated by the fact that there is a meeting of the Appropriations Committee which was scheduled after this hearing had been set.
 The Appropriations Committee is proceeding at its top speed to avoid the necessity for another continuing resolution when the one now in effect expires on November 20.

 That full committee is considering a number of subcommittee reports, including the one which has the funding for OJARS.
-So it may be necessary for me to adjourn these hearings to participate in the Appropriations Committee hearings.
+So it may be necessary for me to adjourn these hearings to participate in statement there.

-As you probably all know, the debate on AWACS is also taking place today, and it may be necessary, again, for me to interrupt when the scheduled time comes which is allocated for my own floor statement there.
+As you probably all know, the debate on AWACS is also taking place today, and it may be necessary, again, for me to interrupt when the scheduled time comes which is allocated for my own floor